Bigfoot1glock/samizdat/02_pistols/f17_d33p_ffmu/README.md

 * d33pthought revision of FMDA/Ivan's G17

 ## changelog
+* March 24, 2020: added content this readme in future improvements section & in overview re these vs. DD-release files. rm fosscad re feedback.
 * Jan 29, 2020: moved verification from here to [new git repo](https://github.com/d33pthought42/samizdat). moved modification details to [separate file](f17_modifications.md). feedback: fosscad (f17 not included) -> d33pthought github
 * earlier Jan 2020: fixed gunstreamer links. added non-embellished frames. minor signature verification guide revision.

 ## overview
 This is a writeup for d33pthought's improvements to Free Men Don't Ask & Ivan's G17 model, which is patterned on the Glock G17 gen 3 frame.

+### which files are which?
+* please note that I will maintain updates in my own repo at [https://github.com/d33pthought42/samizdat](https://github.com/d33pthought42/samizdat) - if you want the most uptodate information on my revision to FMDA's g17 frame, please check here.
+* my earlier updates were included in the [detterence dispensed release](https://github.com/d33pthought42/samizdat/tree/master/02_pistols/FMDA-G17-F17-Update) (kept in this repo for reference) where my revised files were mixed with some of FMDA's original releases (e.g. I only revised one screw-type design).

-Included elements of this work:
+### elements of f17 revision work:
   * git:
     * this readme: resource overview, print parameters/info, testing/feedback info
     * improved model files: